serverless/dashboard/docs/product/metrics.md

 **Functions** - Functions provide a view to see all your instrumented Lambda functions holistically across your organization.

-Fore more details about how we recognize these Traces see our [Scopes concept.](scopes.md)

 ## Collected Metrics
 Currently the following metrics are supported for ingestion.